Northside Housing and Transportation Improvements

 Infrastructure

-Scott Street Transportation Project: Phillips to Otis St
+Scott Street Transportation Project: Phillips to Otis Sts

-The City is currently in the design phase of a project to enhance safety, mobility, and accessibility along Scott St. Following recommendations from the North Reserve Scott Street Master Plan and in coordination with the developer-initiated changes along the Ravara site, this project will:
+This project will enhance safety, mobility, and accessibility along Scott St. The City has plans ready for the first phase of this project and is seeking public input to help us prioritize the remaining project elements.
+Following recommendations from the North Reserve Scott Street Master Plan, and in coordination with the developer-initiated changes along the Ravara site, this project will:

 • Complete missing and repair broken sidewalks on both sides of the street